 Searches are typically ordered the day before or the day of the scheduled hearing.
 Check with the offices for up-to-date information on when and how to order these searches.

 You are required to submit judgment and mortgage searches from every county where you have lived for the past five years.
 If you've lived in counties other than Centre County, you'll need to contact those filing offices.
 They typically require that you make the request in writing, accompanied by payment.
-If you have to get proof from other counties, start early.
-It can take a couple of weeks to get the documentation.
+If you need proof from other counties, start early.
+It can take several weeks to get the documentation.

 Appear at the scheduled hearing.
 Remember that you may need to stop by the Recorder of Deeds and the Prothonotary offices before the hearing to pick up your judgment and lien searches.
 Leave plenty of time, the Recorder of Deeds is in a different building than the Prothonotary and the court.

 - The two original proofs of publication, and

 - All of the documents you gathered showing proof of financial standing - you will have at least one mortgage search and one judgment search.

 If you don’t have an attorney, you are still responsible for presenting your case and following the rules of the court.
 For most name change petitions, the court proceeding is pretty informal.
 But the judge might have concerns about the name change, so be prepared to present the good reasons why your request should be granted.

 If the judge signs your order, the court will provide you with five certified copies of the order.
 You can order more for a fee.